hschhhwwwo0o/yamu/README.md

 Before starting to develop the code base I tried to think thoroughly about all the requirements for the future software product.
 I formulated functional requirements, user requirements, quality attributes; I compiled a data dictionary and a glossary of terms.
 At this stage of development I was guided by the book "Development of software requirements," Carl Vigers, Jay Beatty.

 I have created a unique identifier for each requirement.
-At the stage of code writing, I marked in comments the identifier of the requirement that I will implement; thanks to this it will be easy to find the implementation of a certain requirement in the code base
+At the stage of code writing, I marked in comments the identifier of the requirement that I will implement; thanks to this it will be easy to find the implementation of a certain requirement in the code base.
+You can read more about it in the book.
+In the book it is called _requirements tracking_

 ### Design development